Paolini Swiatek RG Final 2024

 Advertising

-Top seed Swiatek defeated No. 3 Coco Gauff in straight sets to return to the Roland Garros final.
+Swiatek defeated Gauff in straight sets to return to the Roland Garros final in June.

-Top seed Swiatek defeated No. 3 Coco Gauff in straight sets to return to the Roland Garros final.
+Swiatek defeated Gauff in straight sets to return to the Roland Garros final in June.

 Hopefully she also believes she can win.
 She should.
 Swiatek will bring experience, confidence, superior firepower, and a kick serve and topspin ground strokes that may force Paolini to hit the ball from above her shoulder.
 But against Rybakina, who is also an attacking player—and who beat Swiatek a few weeks ago in Stuttgart—Paolini was able to counter-punch with her own loose, versatile baseline attack.
 She’s a speedster, but she’s also a shot-maker who is adept at offense and defense, topspin and slice.
 While Swiatek is 2-0 against her, they haven’t played since 2022.